Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting

 \section{Toy experiments}

-\subsubsection{Implementation details.}
+\subsection{Implementation details}

-In this section, we provide a detailed explanation of the 1D regression toy experiment shown in Section~\ref{subsec:motivation_DSV}.
+In this section, we provide a detailed explanation of the 1D regression toy experiment shown in Section~\ref{subsec:sparseinit} of our main paper.
 We design the experiment to learn a target distribution $Y(x)$, where $x$ is in the range $[0, 10,000)$, using $N$ 1D Gaussians.
+Each of the $N$ 1D Gaussians includes its mean $\mu_i$ and variance $\sigma_i^2$ as learnable parameters to model a random 1D signal $Y(x)$ as the ground truth distribution.
 The target distribution $Y(x)$ is generated from random 10 1D Gaussian distributions.
-Each of the $N$ 1D Gaussians includes learnable parameters of $\{\mu_i, \sigma_i, w_i\}$ and is trained through the L1 loss between the blended distribution from $N$ 1D Gaussians with the weight $w_i$ and $Y(x)$ as follows:
+By blending $N$ 1D Gaussians with a learnable weight $w_i$, we train the parameters $\{\mu_i, \sigma_i, w_i\}$ through the L1 loss between the blended distribution from $N$ 1D Gaussians and $Y(x)$ as follows:

 For the dense-small-variance (DSV) scenario, we initialize the number of Gaussians as $N=1,000$ and randomly select $\mu_{i}$ and $\sigma_{i}$ values within the range $[0,1)$.
 For the dense-large-variance (DLV) scenario, we use the same number of Gaussians as $N=1,000$ but choose $\mu_{i}$ and $\sigma_{i}$ values randomly from the range $[300,301)$.
 For the sparse-large-variance (SLV) scenario, we set the number of initial Gaussians as $N=15$ and randomly select $\mu_{i}$ and $\sigma_{i}$ values from the range $[300,301)$.
 In all scenarios, we train the parameters for a total of 1,000 steps using the Adam optimizer with a learning rate of 0.01.